 1. INTRODUCTION

 Sorghum (Sorghum bicolor L.) is one of the world’s major cereal crops and plays an important role in food security, particularly in arid and semi-arid regions (Touré et al., 2025).
-Its tolerance to drought, high temperatures, and low soil fertility makes sorghum a promising option for marginal lands where other cereal crops are often constrained (Fontanet-Manzaneque et al., 2025).
+Its tolerance to drought, high temperatures and low soil fertility makes sorghum a promising option for marginal lands where other cereal crops are often constrained (Fontanet-Manzaneque et al., 2025).
 Beyond its role as a staple food, sorghum is increasingly used for animal feed and bioethanol production, further enhancing its economic and strategic importance.
 Its strong tolerance to drought and water scarcity makes it particularly well suited for cultivation in semi-arid and marginal regions compared with other major cereals (Touré et al., 2025).

 Despite its high adaptive potential, sorghum productivity in many developing countries, including Indonesia, remains far below its genetic yield potential.
 Average yields at the farmer level are often only a fraction of what can be achieved under optimal management.
 This yield gap is closely linked to suboptimal agronomic practices, particularly nutrient management.
 Among essential nutrients, nitrogen (N) is the most limiting factor for sorghum growth and yield, as it is required for chlorophyll synthesis, photosynthesis, and biomass accumulation (Utomo et al., 2025; Khalifa & Eltahir, 2023; Cabrera-Ariza et al., 2024).